 I don’t purchase synthetic materials of any kind if I can help it.
 Polyester clothing and microfiber towels are not welcome in my home, because they are bad for the environment.
 I will always opt for natural products.

 I love wool clothing!
 Shearing a sheep, goat, and alpaca, doesn’t hurt the animal.
 In fact, it’s a kindness to the animal in most cases, as the wool becomes so long and thick that it can suffocate the animal if it’s not trimmed.

 I do wear leather shoes, have leather purses and work with leather to make sheaths and other products.
 Leather can’t be obtained without killing an animal, but there are ways to get leather from sources that use every part of the animal in one form or another.
 Although this seems cruel, since it’s natural it’s better for the environment than vegan leather.

 Vegan leather is synthetic.
 It’s made with PVC, polyester, and other plastics.
 The production of these products is reliant on fossil fuels.
-The process creates carcinogenic byproducts which are toxic to humans and animals.
-So although it might sound better that real leather, it’s causing more harm to the planet and animals.
+The process creates carcinogenic byproducts that are toxic to humans and animals.
+So although it might sound better than real leather, it’s causing more harm to the planet and animals.